vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 The following procedure provides required details to create one such network which is required for the Tanzu for Kubernetes Operations deployment:

-1. With admin privileges, log in to NSX Manager
+1. With admin privileges, log in to NSX Manager.

 1. Select **Networking** > **Segments**.

 1. Click **ADD SEGMENT** and enter a name for the segment.
-For example, `sfo01-w01-vds01-tkgmanagement`
+For example, `sfo01-w01-vds01-tkgmanagement`.

 1. Under **Connected Gateway**, select the tier-1 gateway that you created earlier.